J. Willard Marriott: Awards and honors

-Personal life & relationships
+Personal life and relationships

 Marriott and his wife Alice Sheets had two sons, Bill and Richard.
 Alice was actively involved in the business, starting as the bookkeeper at the root-beer stand and eventually becoming vice president of Marriott Corporation.
 Despite the demands of the company, she felt her role as a mother to her two sons was her most important calling and balanced the demands of both of her endeavors.
 Alice was also active in numerous charitable and civic organizations, including serving as a trustee for the John F. Kennedy Center for the Performing Arts.

 Both of their sons remain in the hospitality business.
 Bill Marriott is currently Executive Chairman and Chairman of the Board of Marriott International, while Richard Marriott is Chairman of the board for Host Hotels & Resorts, formerly Host Marriott Corporation.

 Marriott maintained extensive business connections within his LDS Church heritage and membership.
 A prominent associate was Michigan Governor George W. Romney, father of U.S. Senator Mitt Romney, a former governor of Massachusetts and the Republican nominee for president of the United States in 2012.
+Marriott was also an active Republican.
 The family friendship is trans-generational as evidenced by Bill Marriott donating $1 million personally to Restore Our Future, a Romney PAC.
 Mitt Romney's first name is Willard, after John Willard Marriott.

 Marriott served for many years, in the late 1940s and 1950s, as president of the LDS Church's Washington Stake, headquartered in Washington, D.C.

-In 1935, Marriott was diagnosed with lymphoma and given between six months to a year to live.
-However, he survived to live until 1985.
+Marriott divided his time between Washington, D.C., and New Hampshire, spending his summers in the latter.
+He died from an apparent heart attack at a hospital in Wolfeboro, New Hampshire, on August 13, 1985, at the age of 84.